SenseNet/sn-benchmark/README.md

-# Sense/Net Benchmark
+# sensenet ECM Benchmark
 [![Join the chat at https://gitter.im/SenseNet/sn-benchmark](https://badges.gitter.im/SenseNet/sn-benchmark.svg)](https://gitter.im/SenseNet/sn-benchmark?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

-[Sense/Net ECM](http://sensenet.com), an enterprise content management platform that is capable of handling many users and a huge number of content in a single Content Repository, constantly evolves.
+[sensenet ECM](http://sensenet.com), an enterprise content management platform that is capable of handling many users and a huge number of content in a single Content Repository, constantly evolves.
 This requires a stable **benchmarking method** that lets us measure the impact of our decisions along the way.
 It may also help measuring performance on specific implementations, not just the core platform.

 ![Benchmark diagram 1](http://wiki.sensenet.com/images/6/66/Becnhmark-01.png "Benchmark diagram 1")